Owl: Camouflage

 The coloration of the owl's plumage plays a key role in its ability to sit still and blend into the environment, making it nearly invisible to prey.
 Owls tend to mimic the coloration and sometimes the texture patterns of their surroundings, the barn owl being an exception.
 The snowy owl (Bubo scandiacus) appears nearly bleach-white in color with a few flecks of black, mimicking their snowy surroundings perfectly, while the speckled brown plumage of the tawny owl (Strix aluco) allows it to lie in wait among the deciduous woodland it prefers for its habitat.
-Likewise, the mottled wood-owl (Strix ocellata) displays shades of brown, tan and black, making the owl nearly invisible in the surrounding trees, especially from behind.
+Likewise, the mottled wood owl (Strix ocellata) displays shades of brown, tan, and black, making the owl nearly invisible in the surrounding trees, especially from behind.
 Usually, the only tell-tale sign of a perched owl is its vocalizations or its vividly colored eyes.

 Behavior

 Most owls are nocturnal, actively hunting their prey in darkness.
-Several types of owls are crepuscular—active during the twilight hours of dawn and dusk; one example is the pygmy owl (Glaucidium).
+Several types of owls are crepuscular—active during the twilight hours of dawn and dusk; for example the pygmy owls (Glaucidium).
 A few owls are active during the day, also; examples are the burrowing owl (Speotyto cunicularia) and the short-eared owl (Asio flammeus).

 Much of the owls' hunting strategy depends on stealth and surprise.
 Owls have at least two adaptations that aid them in achieving stealth.
 First, the dull coloration of their feathers can render them almost invisible under certain conditions.
 Secondly, serrated edges on the leading edge of owls' remiges muffle an owl's wing beats, allowing an owl's flight to be practically silent.
 Some fish-eating owls, for which silence has no evolutionary advantage, lack this adaptation.

 An owl's sharp beak and powerful talons allow it to kill its prey before swallowing it whole (if it is not too big).
 Scientists studying the diets of owls are helped by their habit of regurgitating the indigestible parts of their prey (such as bones, scales, and fur) in the form of pellets.
 These "owl pellets" are plentiful and easy to interpret, and are often sold by companies to schools for dissection by students as a lesson in biology and ecology.